 The Office of the Public Guardian has recently published a revised practice note (PN7) that sets out further guidance for professional deputies and attorneys appointed under a registered Lasting Power of Attorney for property and financial affairs.
-The amended guidelines give advice on the regulations
+The amended guidelines give advice on the regulations of giving gifts – we highlight the key measures to take note of.

 There are strict rules about making gifts on a person’s behalf, and certain gifts or investments may require Court of Protection approval.
 Gift giving can have a broad definition; it is not just using the donor’s money to buy something for someone else on a birthday or other customary occasion or giving another person money or possessions.
 It can include donations to charities; paying school fees; allowing someone to live rent-free; selling the person’s home at an undervalue; or giving an interest-free loan.